Cholesterol and Health title

 Other studies showed that:

-• Numbers of cases of both type-2 and type-1 diabetes are higher where vitamin D levels are lower;[2]
+- Numbers of cases of both type-2 and type-1 diabetes are higher where sunshine and vitamin D levels are lower;[2]

-• that blood sugar levels are significantly higher in winter than in summer;[3]
+- that blood sugar levels are significantly higher in winter than in summer when, again, there is less and weaker sunshine;[3]

-• and that the seasonal patterns followed trends similar to those of many physiologic markers, cardiovascular and other outcomes, and mortality.[4]
+- and that these seasonal patterns followed trends similar to those of many other similar diseases connected to cholesterol levels such as heart disease and cancer.[4]

 References